MoniPar/booklist_generator/README.md

 It provides the user value in accessing the list of books and total cost for the specific subjects each student is using in their first year in a post-primary school.

-The goal of this project is to save the post holder time by automating a repetitive task and help reduce errors in calculations for book orders.
+The goal of this project is to save the post-holder time, by automating a repetitive task, and help reduce errors in calculations for book orders.

 ![Am I responsive image](assets/images/terminal_start_50.png)